DeliceLydia/Politico/README.md

 | /api/v1/offices/:officeId| GET | Get the admin to get a specific political office by Id|
 | /api/v1/offices/:officeId | DELETE| Get the admin to DELETE a specific political  by Id |

+For more details about endpoints [check the documentation here](https://documenter.getpostman.com/view/6368898/SzS7Nk1X)

 ## SERVER ENVIRONMENT
  * NODEJS (runtime environment for running JS codes)